toby-rp-12/firstwebsite/README.md

 # firstwebsite
 This will be my first website on github.
+The website will be about ice cream, different flavors, and profitability.

+# Page Descriptions
+1. Homepage - Ice cream is a dessert beloved by millions around the world.
+This webpage contains information about ice cream flavors like chocolate, vanilla, and strawberry.
+2. Profitability Page - Ice cream is one of the most popular desserts ever.
+This page has information about profitability of different ice cream companies and flavors in 2023/4.